Sikh Izhan: Early life

-Sikh Izhan was born in Seberang Jaya, Penang, Malaysia and is the third child among four sibling.
+Sikh Izhan was born in Seberang Jaya, Penang, Malaysia and is the third child among four siblings.

 At the age of five, Sikh Izhan joined Bintang Biru Academy.
 At the age of ten, he was spotted by while playing in a tournament and invited got him on the Project 2019 team, citing his size.
 He travel alone by bus from Penang every weekend to train with the team in Bukit Jalil until the age of 12.
 He was transferred to Malaysia Pahang Sports School at the age of 13 and transferred to the Bukit Jalil Sports School next year.
 He moved once again at the age of 15 to the Mokhtar Dahari Academy.

 Sikh Izhan was part of the national youth squad that won the 2015 Iber Cup in Spain and 2016 SuperMokh Cup.
 He also was once nominated as the Goalkeeper of the Tournament in the 2016 Elite Cup in France.

 Club career

 Selangor

 On 26 February 2020, Selangor has announced Sikh Izhan as Selangor II new signing.
-On 13 August 2021, Sikh Izhan made his debut for the first-team at age of 19.
+On 13 August 2021, Sheikh Izhan made his debut for the first-team aged 19.
 He conceded two goals in an away league match against Kedah Darul Aman as Selangor won 2–4.

 CF Fuenlabrada trial

-In November 2021, Spanish La Liga 2 side CF Fuenlabrada invited Sikh Izhan to attends trials with the club.
+In November 2021, Spanish Segunda División side CF Fuenlabrada invited Sikh Izhan to attends trials with the club.
 In the same month, the club stated that they want to extend the trial period.
 He trained with both the first team and the under-22 squad during the trial session.